 Counter flow cooling towers are 25% more efficient than cross flow type.
-The reason being that as the air is being sucked from the lower part of the cooling tower, it rises upwards, gets warmer and when it reaches the top, it is hottest at that point.
-Since the water is flowing in the downward, it is the hottest at the top.
-Thus hottest of air meets the hottest of water and evaporation is more and thus the cooling is more.
+The reason being is that as the air is being sucked from the lower part of the cooling tower, it rises upwards, gets warmer and when it reaches the top, it is hottest at that point.
+Since the water is flowing in the downward direction, it is the hottest at the top.
+Since the hottest of air meets the hottest of water, evaporation is more, and thus, the cooling is more.

-In this case a cross-flow tower, air that passes the water, is not capable to pass waters at different temperatures.
-Thus the level of cooling in this case is less.
+In the case of a cross-flow tower, air that passes the water is not capable to pass such waters at different temperatures.
+Thus the level of cooling is less.